Okanagan language: Possessive case

-Where prefixation occurs with -in / an in the 1st and 2nd person singular, /n/ may undergo deletion as below:
+Where prefixation occurs with -in / -an in the 1st and 2nd person singular, //n// may undergo deletion as below:

 Ergative case

-In the case of verbs, Colville-Okanagan morphology handles transitivity in various ways.
-The first is a set of rules for verbs that only have a single direct object, transitive verbs.
-For the ergative case there are two variants of person markers a stressed and an unstressed.
+In the case of verbs, Okanagan morphology handles transitivity in various ways.
+The first is a set of rules for transitive verbs that only have a single direct object (monotransitive).
+For the ergative case, there are two variants of person markers: a stressed and an unstressed.